-These last few months have presented a special challenge for parents looking for ways to keep kids at home active and engaged, even as many are working from home at the same time.
+Aug 21, 2020 These last few months have presented a special challenge for parents looking for ways to keep kids at home active and engaged, even as many are working from home at the same time.
+Here you'll find activities that will keep your child learning at home!

-And, as remote learning promises to be a part of many of our lives for a while longer, it becomes especially important for parents to be realistic about the demands that it places on the family.
-As we continue to navigate this extended time at home, here are some easy ideas for educational activities that will supplement children’s learning without asking too much of them – or us!
+Learning at home has become even more important now that kids are forced into remote learning.
+Feeding the minds of curious kids promises to be a challenging part of our lives for a while longer.
+So, it has become especially important for parents to be realistic about the demands that it places on the family.
+To navigate this extended time at home, here are some ideas for educational activities for kids without asking too much of them – or us!

 Expand your child’s vocabulary with more than 1,500 educational activities!